grislyeye/three-meet/pages/rules/rolling.md

 </header>

-The **difficulty** of task is represented by a number.
+The **Difficulty** of task is represented by a number.
 The most common difficulties are as follows:

 | Description       | Difficulty  |
 | ----------------- | ----------- |